How Well Generative Adversarial Networks Learn Distributions: The Adversarial Framework

-The proof of the above theorem is based on the following simple oracle inequality Lemma~\ref{lem:oracle-ineq}.
-Later, we will generalize the oracle inequality (see Lemma~\ref{lem:oracle-ineq-general}) to establish rates when both the generator and discriminator are neural networks, and when one only has finite $m$-samples from the generator.
-Curiously, a generalization of the oracle inequality gives rise to a curious notion of pair regularization, which we will study in Section~\ref{sec:param}. \begin{lem}[Simple oracle inequality] Under the condition that $\F_D$ is symmetric class, i.e., $\F_D = -\F_D$, the GAN estimator in \eqref{eq:gan-nonparam} satisfies
+The proof of the above theorem is based on a simple oracle inequality Lemma~\ref{lem:oracle-ineq}.
+Later, we will generalize the oracle inequality (see Lemma~\ref{lem:oracle-ineq-general}) to establish rates when both the generator and discriminator are neural networks, and when one only has finite $m$ simulated samples from the generator.
+Curiously, a generalization of the oracle inequality gives rise to a curious notion of pair regularization, which we will study in Section~\ref{sec:param}.

-where we refer the first term as the approximation error, and second as the stochastic error. \end{lem}